 Canadian tax rates are progressive, so the more you earn, the more you’ll pay.
 In Canada, you pay both federal and provincial taxes so the rates can also depend on where you live.

-The personal tax free allowance is $11,635 (in 2017), so you’ll pay federal and provincial tax on anything over this amount.
-The Canadian Revenue Agency is a federal agency that collects taxes for most provinces and territories in Canada.
+The personal tax free allowance is $12,069 (in 2019), so you’ll pay federal and provincial tax on anything over this amount.
+The Canada Revenue Agency is a federal agency that collects taxes for most provinces and territories in Canada.

 4. The 90% income rule

 Even if you’re a non-resident in Canada, you still need to declare your worldwide income even though non-residents are only taxed on their Canadian sourced income.
 Declaring the portion of the worldwide income earned outside of Canada does not mean you are being taxed on that income in Canada

 This is because if you don’t earn 90 percent of your income for that tax year in Canada, you cannot claim the personal tax credits.

 The Canadian tax year runs from January 1 to December 1.

 If you incorrectly claim the credits, you could end up with a tax bill owing to the Canada Revenue Agency.
 And while it may not be at the forefront of your mind while you survey the majesty of the Rockies or dig into some poutine, it could save you a big headache if you get this right!